 As of writing this article, Gutenberg is still in development.
-However, it’s on track for release in the second half of 2018.
+However, it’s on track for release in the second half.
 If you want to get your hands on Gutenberg today, you can test-drive the new editor straight from your WordPress dashboard, or you can head over to its WordPress plugin page and install Gutenberg.

 Please ensure you do not activate the Gutenberg Plugin on your live WordPress blog, there is a possibility that some of your existing plugins will not be Gutenberg ready and may cause errors or even break your blog.